-American Pit Bull Terrier Puppies for Sale -- American Pit Bull Terrier Knowledge & Breeders
+American Pit Bull Terrier Puppies for Sale

-American Pit Bull Terrier Puppies for Sale – American Pit Bull Terrier Knowledge & Breeders The American Pit Bull Terrier (APBT), aka "Pit Bull," is a working class dog, and member of the modern Pit Bull family.
-Unfortunately, the APBT is most recognized today by reputation rather than the facts concerning their true nature.
-This is due in part to the media-hyping unscrupulous dog owners who train and use the APBT for archaic blood sport entertainment.
-The myths surrounding this breed are further sensationalized for political reasons, by labeling the "Pit Bull" as aggressive and dangerous towards humans.
+The American Pit Bull Terrier (APBT), also known as the "Pit Bull," is a working-class dog, and member of the modern Pit Bull family.
+Unfortunately, the APBT is most recognized today by reputation rather than the facts concerning its true nature.
+This is due in part to the media-hyping, unscrupulous dog owners who train and use the APBT for archaic blood sport entertainment.
+The myths surrounding this breed are further sensationalized for political reasons, by labeling the "Pit Bull" as aggressive and dangerous toward humans.
 However, it is widely agreed upon by professionals and caring owners that a dog’s breeding is far less a factor in dictating aggressive behavior, than owners teaching aggressive behavior.

 It is important initially to lay out a few facts about the American Pit Bull Terrier.
-First off, the APBT is a purebred dog that is recognized by the American Dog Breeders Association (ADBA) and the United Kennel Club (UKC).
+First of all, the APBT is a purebred dog that is recognized by the American Dog Breeders Association (ADBA) and the United Kennel Club (UKC).
 The term "purebred" is not applied to any other dog of this breed in the UKC registry such as Staffordshire Bull Terriers, American Staffordshire Terriers, or Bull Terriers.
 No other breed of dog has the terminology "pit" and "bull" in their name except for the APBT.
-The Staffordshire Terrier is in essence an APBT; however, the American Kennel Club (AKC), refused to acknowledge their classification until 1936, then registered them as American Staffordshire Terriers in 1972.
-Therefore, the Pit Bull received an alias due to their English history as fighting dogs.
+The Staffordshire Terrier is in essence an APBT; however, the American Kennel Club (AKC), refused to acknowledge its classification until 1936.
+It was later registered as an American Staffordshire Terrier in 1972.
+Therefore, the Pit Bull received an alias due to its English history as a fighting dog.
 Presently the UKC recognizes the American Staffordshire Terrier, which received its name from miners who worked in Staffordshire, England, and oddly enough helped create the breed for fighting.
-Since the AKC would not recognize the APBT, or other breeds of dogs, the UKC was formed and – lo and behold – in 1898 an APBT named Bennett’s Ring was the first of the breed to be registered.
+Since the AKC would not recognize the APBT, or other breeds of dogs, the UKC was formed and – lo and behold – in 1898 an American Pit Bull Terrier named Bennett’s Ring was the first of the breed to be registered.

 Some evidence to support this theory can be seen in paintings, sketches, and woodcarvings done in England during the nineteenth century.
 For example, the English bulldog in the painting Crib and Rosa, by Abraham Cooper in 1811, bears a strong likeness to the APBT of today.
 The idea that the Bulldog is in fact the APBT, based on paintings and sketches carries validity among some experts, but it is not the prominent belief.
 Perhaps a more sound theory is that the APBT comprised the English bulldog, which was bred with a certain type of terrier.
 We will examine this idea further to ascertain some possible breeds from which the Pit Bull is thought to derive.

 After centuries of using Bulldogs to fight various animals for sport, the English government finally outlawed this brutal activity in1835.
-Although not stamped out completely, the English found a new way to use the Bulldog in other kill sport activities.
+Although not stamped out completely, the English found a new way to use the Bulldog in other kill-sport activities.
 A sport called ratting was created where a dog or dogs were put into a pit with rats that could not escape.
 The dogs were forced to kill as many rats as possible in the quickest amount of time.
 Here is where the name pit became attached to a Bulldog, which consequently became the Pit Bull.

-The Alaunts played a major role as fighting dogs along continuing to be used in the practice of baiting.
+The Alaunts played a major role as fighting dogs along with continuing to be used in the practice of baiting.
 The introduction of this type of dog is the hardest evidence we can gather that the dog was specifically created to provide blood-sport entertainment to the masses.
 In addition, it is important to state that Bulldogs of this era were a type of dog rather than a breed of dog, and that Bulldogs that shared Pit Bull characteristics went on to become the Pit Bull of today.
 What we have is a separation between Mastiff and Bulldog which shows they had become individual types.

 Now that the history of the Bulldog in England has been discussed, we can go on to investigate some theories as to what type of dog was bred with the Bulldog to become an APBT.
 As a result of dogfights, handlers started to create animals that were quicker and feistier than the large Mastiffs that were their predecessors.
 This is when Bulldog and Terrier became the perfect storm for this type of activity.
 However, the task of finding the specific breed of terrier that was crossed with the Bulldog, again, is ambiguous and open to debate.